 They include dinosaur-lined paths, hiking trails, quirky museums, and more.
 So whether you’re spending the day inside or out, we hope this mix of “free every day” and “free some days” gets you started toward an awesome time in Bull City!

 This guide is a part of our series on Durham.
 This is where we’ve highlighted the city’s food scene (casual, ethnic, and more), breweries, and more inspiration in this truly awesome place to visit in North Carolina.
 We created this post on May 15, 2019, and have kept it maintained and updated as of October 15, 2019.

 Free Things to Do in Durham NC

 Eno River State Park

 Eno River State Park is one of North Carolina’s best places to hike throughout the year, especially during fall!
 You can access the park throughout North Durham and go camping and swimming there, too.
 Some of our personal favorite hiking spots include Cox Mountain (really cool footbridge), Cole Mill (nice river views), and Pump Station (wildflowers).

 Duke Forest is officially managed as a living laboratory and outdoor classroom for students.
 However, we couldn’t leave its paths out and will include it here among our favorite free things to do in Durham.

 Bonus: The nearby Al Buehler Trail (Erwin Rd) is also managed by Duke Forest and has a bit of incline, making it great for hikes and mountain bikes.

 Penny’s Bend (Old Oxford Rd) is a nature preserve that’s managed by the NC Botanical Garden.
-It’s home to plants (blue wild indigo) and soils not typically found in the Central Piedmont.
+It’s home to plants (blue wild indigo) and soils not typically found in Central North Carolina.
 There’s also a loop trail (2.8 miles) which will take you along the Eno, which surrounds the preserve on three sides.

 West Point on the Eno